-The 'top-slice' figure for our schools is more accurately reflected in the 1.8 - 2% of funds reserved for funding central functions with the remaining funds reserved for functions we will place into a series of Service Level Agreements for the financial year 2021-2022.
+The 'top-slice' figure for our schools is more accurately reflected in the 1.05 - 1.3% of funds reserved for funding central functions.
+All remaining expenditure funds activities that replace services / activities that would have been paid for by schools prior to academisation.